 Accidents

 We strive to prevent accidents, but they do occur.
-All staff on sight are first aid trained.
+All staff on-site are first aid trained.
 When a child has an accident at school the parent receives written notification.
 The attending teacher will write up an accident report.
 Accident reports do require a parent signature.
 If deemed necessary, parents may be notified at work.

 Emergency Procedures

+WACCC has established policies and procedures, which are dedicated to the support of WACCC’s mission of teaching, educating, and safety of all children, staff, and visitors on WACCC’s property.
+WACCC provides access to facility grounds for students, staff and visitors consistent with WACCC’s priorities and safety in mind.
+Access to WACCC’s grounds imposes certain responsibilities and obligations on the part of WACCC to ensure the safety of all who visit with respect to federal, state, and local laws.
+It is WACCC’s policy that proper security and emergency procedures be in place and established to ensure the safety of all who visit.
+Best practices to date are utilized for emergency planning and procedures.

 Emergency Procedure For Staff